 Threats: Live trade from the wild to captive facilities around the world is a major cause for their dramatic decline.
 Loss or deterioration of critical wetland and grassland habitat due to drainage, livestock overgrazing and heavy pesticide applications, along with power line collisions and inadvertent poisoning are also threats.

-ICF in Action Through the International Crane Foundation/Endangered Wildlife Trust Partnership for African Cranes, we are working with local conservationists to protect Grey Crowned Cranes in Africa and address the growing threat of illegal trade in the species.
+Through the International Crane Foundation/Endangered Wildlife Trust Partnership for African Cranes, we are working with local conservationists to protect Grey Crowned Cranes in Africa and address the growing threat of illegal trade in the species.

 African Crane Trade